harrysolovay/Liminal/docs/setup.md

 ## Node.js-specifics

-### Use Modules
+### ES Modules

-The `structured-outputs` NPM package does not contain a CommonJS build; only ESModules are supported.
+The `structured-outputs` NPM package does not contain a CommonJS build; only ES Modules are supported.
 Therefore, we must specify `module` as the value of the `package.json`'s `type` field.

 ```diff